yegor256/blog/_posts/2015/sep/2015-09-01-redundant-variables-are-evil.md

 {% endhighlight %}

 This example is very primitive, but I'm sure you've seen these redundant variables many times.
-We use them to "explain" the code&mdash;it's not just a string literal `"test.txt"` anymore but a `fileName`.
+We use them to "explain" the code---it's not just a string literal `"test.txt"` anymore but a `fileName`.
 The code looks easier to understand, right?
 Not really.

 {% quote The more variable names I have to remember, the longer it takes to digest the code %}